Skip to main content

 You can call Atlas AI agents from the Cognite Python SDK or the Agents REST API to embed agents in your applications, automate workflows, and build custom user interfaces.

-Beta / Alpha: The Agents API is in beta.
-The Python SDK support is in alpha and subject to change.
+The Agents REST API is in beta release status.
+Python SDK coverage may lag the API and is subject to change.

 Prerequisites